DiLRandI/ShopMate/docs/prd.md

 Acceptance: Required fields validated; product appears in POS search; stock listed correctly.

+As an owner, I can set each product’s margin % and maximum discount % so profitability rules flow through POS and reports.

+Acceptance: Margin/max discount inputs default from CSV/import values, enforce 0–100%, and block saving when max discount exceeds margin.

 As an owner, I can import a CSV of products to save time.

 Acceptance: Sample CSV template provided; import shows a preview & validation errors; creates/updates products.